gadadepratiksha/Text_Analytics/README.md

 ### Basic EDA:

-Dataset shape and column info
+- Dataset shape and column info
-Count of missing values
+- Count of missing values
-Unique authors and tag distribution
+- Unique authors and tag distribution
-Quote length calculation added as a new column: length_of_quote Data Visualizations:
+- Quote length calculation added as a new column: length_of_quote

+#### Data Visualizations:

-Bar Chart: Top 10 Most Quoted Authors
+1.Bar Chart: Top 10 Most Quoted Authors
-Pie Chart: Proportion of Top 5 Tags
+2.Pie Chart: Proportion of Top 5 Tags
-Word Cloud: Most Frequent Words in Quotes
+3.Word Cloud: Most Frequent Words in Quotes
-KDE Plot: Distribution of Quote Lengths
+4.KDE Plot: Distribution of Quote Lengths

-KDE Plot Insights (Statistical Analysis)
+#### KDE Plot Insights (Statistical Analysis)

-### Statistical Summary:
+#### Statistical Summary:

-Mean: 133.74
+- Mean: 133.74
-Median: 90.0
+- Median: 90.0
-Standard Deviation: 172.18
+- Standard Deviation: 172.18
-Skewness: 4.60 (Highly Right Skewed)
+- Skewness: 4.60 (Highly Right Skewed)
-Kurtosis: 22.36 (Leptokurtic - heavy-tailed distribution)
+- Kurtosis: 22.36 (Leptokurtic - heavy-tailed distribution)

-Interpretation:
+#### Interpretation:

-The KDE plot is leptokurtic, meaning the distribution has a sharp peak with heavy tails.
+- The KDE plot is **leptokurtic**, meaning the distribution has a sharp peak with heavy tails.
-It is positively skewed (right-skewed), indicating that a small number of very long quotes are pulling the mean higher.
+- It is **positively skewed (right-skewed)**, indicating that a small number of very long quotes are pulling the mean higher.
-Mean > Median, which confirms the effect of skewness.
+- **Mean > Median**, which confirms the effect of skewness.
-The median remains a more reliable central measure due to its resistance to outliers.
+- The **median** remains a more reliable central measure due to its resistance to outliers.
 📄 File: analysis.ipynb (Detailed insights with visuals and stats.)

-# 📁 Project Structure
+## 📁 Project Structure

 ├── web_scraper.py # Scraping logic